gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 ## Execution Plan

-1. Implement Teleport APIs for new scheduling system (without backpressure or group interdependence)
+1. Implement Teleport APIs for new scheduling system (without backpressure strategy)
 2. Implement new Linux server auto-updater in Go.
 3. Implement changes to Kubernetes auto-updater.
 4. Test extensively on all supported Linux distributions.
 5. Prep documentation changes.
-6. Release new updater via teleport-ent-updater package.
+6. Release via `teleport` package.
 7. Release documentation changes.
 8. Communicate to users that they should update their updater.
-9. Deprecate old auto-updater endpoints.
+9. Begin deprecation of old auto-updater resources, packages, and endpoints.
 10. Add group interdependence and backpressure features.